ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Plugin-or-Feature-to-Maven-Build.md

 * Right click the new plugin, select 'Convert to Maven Project'

-* Edit the 'tycho.parent' pom.xml file to include the new plugin.
+* Open the plugin `uk.ac.stfc.isis.ibex.client.tycho.parent`

+* Under 'Modules' click 'Add', and check your new plugin to add it to the project.